-When the destroy() method is called, and if there is a disposer method for this producer method, the container must invoke the disposer method as defined by Section 5.6.6, "Invocation of producer or disposer methods", passing the instance given to destroy() to the disposed parameter.
-Finally, the container destroys dependent objects, as defined in Section 5.6.5, "Destruction of dependent objects".
+When the destroy() method is called, and if there is a disposer method for this producer method, the container must invoke the disposer method as defined by Section 5.5.6, "Invocation of producer or disposer methods", passing the instance given to destroy() to the disposed parameter.

+Finally, the container destroys dependent objects.